 Starting a small business is incredibly tough going.
 As a startup facilitator that aims to empower small businesses, we understand just how tough it can be.
 For this reason, you need to make the best use of every advantage that you can, and start with the best loan possible.

-The good news is that, as a woman entrepreneur, you actually have a lot of options available.
+The good news is that, as a female entrepreneur, you actually have a lot of options available.
 There is considerable social capital behind disadvantaged groups, and many financial avenues are there which were not accessible before.
 There are several loan programs and grants in place specifically for women in the entrepreneurial sector, though you need to be selective in your approach.

 For women seeking to make a positive social impact or who are involved in the technology sphere, there are increased funding opportunities.
 In fact, you have a distinct advantage if you are a female in these areas – there are many multiple funding options catering to these categories.
 Social companies using smart technology to solve problems is a highly valued group.